jollyjerr/knowledge/programming/clean-architecture.md

 OOP **did not** give us encapsulation,inheritance or polymorphism.
 All three of those things are equally possible in a structured language like C. OOP **did** make polymorphism easy and safe by standerdizing the conventions for using pointers to functions and abstracting it away.
 In this way, OOP imposed discipline on indirect transfer of control - something that was possible but was also messy and unsafe in C.

-This discipline makes it practical to use dependancy inversion across projects.
+This discipline makes it practical to use dependency inversion across projects.
 For a given _caller_ class and _callee_, the caller can now reference an interface that represents any various implementation of the callee rather than refrencing the callee itself.
 This inverts the relationship between flow of control and source code dependencies.

-The big win from this revolution is that fact that you can point all external concerns (UI, Database, Etc...) to _depend on_ the buisness rules - rahter than the other way around.
-So buisness rules can stay stable while details of implementation can change freely (ex: a fax program can work with any fax machine, not just be written for one piece of hardware).
-Changes to the UI or Database can have zero effect on buisness rules - which is super powerfull.
+The big win from this revolution is that fact that you can point all external concerns (UI, Database, Etc...) to _depend on_ the business rules - rahter than the other way around.
+So business rules can stay stable while details of implementation can change freely (ex: a fax program can work with any fax machine, not just be written for one piece of hardware).
+Changes to the UI or Database can have zero effect on business rules - which is super powerfull.

 ### Functional Programming